Nuggets hope adding Campazzo gives them a new edge

 Campazzo has played in the Olympics twice, the Basketball World Cup twice and has a pair of EuroLeague championships.
 And in a few months, he hopes to add the NBA playoffs to that list.

-“The Denver Nuggets have a great team they played very good last year,” Campazzo said.
+“The Denver Nuggets have a great team, they played very good last year,” Campazzo said.
 “The playoffs, they usually go there, so that is very motivating for me and playing on a team like this one is very, very awesome for me.”

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports